camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 #### Migrate by using built-in automatic upgrade

 When running newer version of Operate against older schema, it will perform data migration on a startup.
-The migration will happen when exactly ONE previous schema version of the indices were detected.
+The migration will happen for every index, for which it detects exactly ONE older version.
+Migration will fail, if it detects more than one older versions of some index.

 #### Further notes